ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-03-how-to-contribute-to-etc-community-website/index.md

 **Thank you for reading this article!**

+To start contributing to the ETC Community website go to: [https://github.com/ethereumclassic/ethereumclassic.github.io](https://github.com/ethereumclassic/ethereumclassic.github.io)

-To learn more about ETC please go to: https://ethereumclassic.org
+To learn more about ETC go to: [https://ethereumclassic.org](https://ethereumclassic.org)